05-Swati-Singh/Sales_Report_Dasboard-POWER_BI/README.md

 ## Getting Started
 To explore the analysis:
 1. Clone this repository.
-2. Open the Power BI report files in the `reports` directory using Power BI Desktop.
+2. Open the Power BI report files in the `dashboard` directory using Power BI Desktop.

 ## Dependencies
 - Microsoft Power BI Desktop